jlord/sheetsee-cache/readme.md

 You can run this locally and it will check your internet connection - if you're not online it will use the last saved data allowing you to develop offline, yay!

-Once you download the repo, navigate there in Terminal and type:
+Once you [clone the repo](http://www.github.com/jllord/sheetsee-cache), navigate there in Terminal, install the node modules and launch the server.

+    cd sheetsee-cache
     npm install
     node server.js